pavankumarkanjarla/pavankumarkanjarla.github.io/index.md

 Pavan Kumar Kanjarla

-I am a graduate student at University of Colorado with a goal driven and innovative mindset passionate towards finding a innovative solutions using the advanced technologies of Artificial Intelligence and Machine Learning.
+I am a graduate student at University of Colorado with a goal driven and innovative mindset passionate towards finding an innovative solutions using the advanced technologies of Artificial Intelligence and Machine Learning.

 I believe in continuous learning will help to grow each day in the life.

 Do you want to work together?
-Reach me out at Linkedin or e-mail
+Reach me out at Linkedin or [e-mail](pavankumark.be21@uceou.edu)

 ## My Journey